keronei/python-Hot/README.md

 ## Contributing

-If you canadd  any functionality then its highly appreciated.
+If you can add any functionality then its highly appreciated.
 No conditions.

 ## Author